As you create a diet plan focused on excelling in your chosen sport, one nutrient you need to be sure you are getting enough of is iron.

 Feelings Of Dizziness

 Along with a lack of focus and concentration, you may also notice that you’re feeling a bit dizzy as well.
-This can go from being detrimental to your performance to being downright dangerous if you aren’t careful, so be sure that you are not overlooking this symptom.
+This can go from being detrimental to your performance to being downright dangerous if you aren’t careful.
+It is important not to overlook this symptom.

 Fast Or Irregular Heartbeats

 You’re also more apt to experience faster or irregular heartbeats when in a state of iron deficiency.
-Your body is trying to push blood through the body in order to deliver sufficient oxygen to the muscle tissues and in effort to do so, your heart beat increases higher than normal.
+Your body is trying to push blood through the body in order to deliver sufficient oxygen to the muscle tissues.
+Due to this, your heart beat increases higher than normal.

 Poor Recovery Ability

 Finally, don’t be surprised to find that you have very poor recovery ability when in a state of iron deficiency.
-The red blood cells won’t be transporting oxygen and nutrients to the muscle cells like they should and as such, you won’t bounce back between sessions like you should be.
+The red blood cells won’t be transporting oxygen and nutrients to the muscle cells like they should.
+As a result, you won’t bounce back between sessions like you should be.

 This can then mean less frequent training sessions or practices, resulting in lower performance levels.